hubwriter/branchlister/README.md

 #### 1. Download the bash scripts

-Download `branchlister.sh` and `branchpicker.sh` and save them to a suitable location (for example, `/home/<username>/bash-scripts/`).
+Download the latest release from https://github.com/hubwriter/branchlister/releases/, unzip the download, and save `branchlister.sh` and `branchpicker.sh` to a suitable location (for example, `/home/<username>/bash-scripts/`).

 #### 2. Create the aliases

 Add the following 8 aliases.
-The files you have to edit to you specify these aliases will depend on the shell you are using.
+The files you have to edit to create these aliases will depend on the shell you are using (e.g. `.bashrc` or `.bash_profile` for bash).

 IMPORTANT: The paths to the scripts must match the location in which you saved the scripts.